psibi/psibi.github.io/content/posts/job-watcher.md

 With Prometheus, you can expose metrics for all of this, but you have to build the instrumentation and the alerting semantics yourself.
-For a small Rust application with a handful of background jobs, having the component that runs the jobs also track that lifecycle is often simpler.
+For a Rust application with background jobs, having the component that runs the jobs also track that lifecycle is often simpler.